Bhurban

-Bhurban (بھوربن) is a small town and a hill station in Punjab province, Pakistan.
+Bhurban (بھوربن) is a small town and a hill station in Muree District, Punjab, Pakistan on the edge of Hazara, Pakistan.
 The resort town is named after a nearby forest.
 It is located approximately 11 km from Murree city.

 Location

 Bhurban is situated in between Murree and Kashmir Road at a height of about 6000 feet.
-It has recently been made accessible by the dual Islamabad-Murree Expressway, approximately a 50 km drive from Islamabad, the federal capital of Pakistan.
+It has recently been made accessible by the dual Islamabad-Murree Expressway, approximately a 50-km drive from Islamabad, the federal capital of Pakistan.

 Tourism

 Bhurban is a tourist destination with unique flora, and a fauna with a variety species not found elsewhere in Pakistan.
 It is known for the hiking trails in the nearby Ayubia National Park.
 The '5 star' Pearl Continental Hotel - Mount Pleasant Apartments is one of several resorts in Bhurban that serve tourists visiting the Murree Hills and the national park.
 Bhurban also has a nine-hole golf course.
 Another resort in Bhurban is the Bhurban Hill Apartments, located 2 km from PC Bhurban.
-It has its own source of natural mineral water.
+It has its own source of natural mineral water..
+Many important personals from all over the world visited Bhurbun which were Nelson Mandela, King Hussain of Jordan and many others.

 Residents

-Bhurban's main tribes are Dhunds (called Abbasis), Janyals, and Ahmedals, all being indigenous descendants of Muslim hill tribes who have lived here for centuries.
+Bhurban's main tribes are Dhunds (called Abbasis), Janyals, and Ahmedals, many of them being indigenous descendants of Muslim hill tribes who have lived here for centuries.
 Many of these tribes converted to Islam during the 14th to 15th centuries AD.
 Most of them still live simple rural lives, whilst a number of them have gone on to seek education and jobs in the plains, in Rawalpindi and Islamabad and even further afield.

-The soil produced big names from Shahid Khaqan Abbasi (Former Prime Minister of Pakistan) to generals in army.
+The soil produced big names from Shahid Khaqan Abbasi (former Prime Minister of Pakistan) to generals in army.
 The political influences as Late.
-Raja Ashfaq Sarwar one of the most honored personality.
+Raja Ashfaq Sarwar one of the most honored.
+Sardar Noor Khan Abbasi was also a overwhelming personality from Bhurban.